SWOT and PESTEL Analysis Guidance

-Please use the following information to assist you with completing questions 17 and 19 of BNSHE-F-003 Context Questionnaire.
+Please use the following information to assist you with completing SWOT and PESTLE analyses.
+These analyses are best conducted as a group exercise with relevant personnel within the organisation, and should be reviewed regularly.
 Feel free to call Neil if you’re having problems here.

 SWOT Analysis